Hanveyr/Documentation/README.md

 -Certified Linux Administrators-

-Here is a hands on comprehensive guides with step by step instructions for learning each file topic name.
+Here is a hands on comprehensive guide with step by step instructions for learning each file topic name.

 With the intent to pass the LFCS, RHCSA, and RHCE exams.